HERMES: Towards Efficient and Verifiable Mathematical Reasoning in LLMs: Introduction

 Inspired by the strengths of both paradigms, in this work, we bridge the gap between formal and informal mathematics by combining the verifiability of formal reasoning with the flexibility and expressiveness of LLM-based informal reasoning.
 We introduce \nospacemethod, a multi-modular scalable tool-augmented agent (abbreviated from "\underline{\textbf{H}}ybrid Ag\underline{\textbf{E}}nt for \underline{\textbf{R}}easoning in \underline{\textbf{M}}athematics with N\underline{\textbf{E}}uro-\underline{\textbf{S}}ymbolic Lean4 verification"), designed to integrate formal verification into the LLM reasoning process. \method leverages modern LLMs’ tool-calling capability to verify individual reasoning steps during inference and builds a memory block that ensures continuity of proof claims.
-For each critical proof step, the agent translates the natural-language statement into Lean goal, verifies translation consistency through back-translation, and invokes a prover module to attempt a proof or counter-proof.
+For each critical proof step, the agent formalizes the natural-language statement into Lean goal, verifies formalization consistency through back-formalization, and invokes a prover module to attempt a proof or counter-proof.
 The resulting formal signal is then fed back into the LLM to inform its next reasoning step.
 The overview of our agentic framework is illustrated in Figure~\ref{fig:agent-overview}.
 We show that incorporating \method significantly enhances LLM accuracy across mathematical reasoning benchmarks of varying difficulty.
 It reduces token usage compared to traditional score-based methods and provides interpretable, step-level correctness feedback, offering transparency into how reasoning paths evolve and why certain trajectories lead to valid conclusions while others result in hallucinations.
-Our contributions are as follows: \begin{itemize} \item We develop the first tool-based Lean4 reasoning agent that verifies feasible intermediate proof steps during inference, providing LLMs with symbolic-engine–backed correctness signals for mathematical reasoning. \item We introduce a Lean4-powered memory block that accumulates and validates intermediate claims in context, ensuring cross-step consistency and reducing the propagation of errors in long reasoning chains. \item Comprehensive experiments evaluate the effectiveness and efficiency of \method against eight baseline methods across four benchmarks.
-Integrating \method constantly improves performance across all settings, yielding an average accuracy gain of 14\% , and when using DeepSeek-V3.1 as the base model, it achieves up to 67\% higher accuracy while using 80\% less computational budget on AIME'25 benchmark. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We develop the first tool-based Lean4 reasoning agent that verifies feasible intermediate proof steps during inference, providing LLMs with kernel-based correctness signals for mathematical reasoning. \item We introduce a Lean4-powered memory block that accumulates and validates intermediate claims in context, ensuring cross-step consistency and reducing the propagation of errors in long reasoning chains. \item \method improves average accuracy by 23\% across four benchmarks, notably achieving 40\% higher accuracy on AIME'25 with 80\% less compute.
+We demonstrate scalability by showing additional performance gains when integrating \method with Best-of-N sampling. \end{itemize}